docker/docs/datacenter/ucp/2.2/guides/access-control/isolate-volumes-between-teams.md

 Now you can see role-based access control in action for volumes.
-The user on the Prod team can't see the Dev team's volumes, and if you log in again as a user on the Dev team, you won't see the Prod team's volumes.
+The user on the Prod team can't see the Dev team's volumes, and if you log in again as a user on the Dev team, you can't see the Prod team's volumes.

 ![](../images/isolate-volumes-3.png){: .with-border}